barty-s/windsurf-session-log/README.md

 - ### Code Validation
 - ### Test Cases (user story based with screenshots)
-- ### Remaining Issues

-  Success Message on Session Delete: I chose to use the older version of Django to be able to follow along with the CI tutorials.
-The success message feature is not available with this older version on the delete view.
-Therefore, no success message is shown when the user chooses to delete a session from their log.

 - ### Fixed Bugs
 - On clicking the 'create session'/'update session'/'delete session' buttons in quick succession, multiple sessions were logged, updated and tried to be deleted.
 Put block on buttons once they've been clicked.